Does therapy have to take years?

 You may want to take extreme caution of friends or even therapists suggesting to you or your spouse to divorce, as they will not be there during the divorce process.
 It is easy from the "cheap seats" that friends and therapists speak to somehow promote divorce.
 I have heard of many stories of misdirected friends and know it all therapists that certain couples should divorce.
 Unless there is physical abuse, my policy is if you have a therapist or Psychologist suggest divorce within 6 sessions, feel free to walk out on the "professional" because they (usually) do not have the tools or patience to work with couples or still have significant issues of their own.

-I provide Marital Therapy in Riverside and Moreno Valley because I know that good marriages do have a good fighting chance and our society is lacking in having strong families.
+I provide Marital Therapy because I know that good marriages do have a good fighting chance and our society is lacking in having strong families.
 If anything, our society (and Hollywood) promote divorce and the ONLY people who usually get ahead in divorces are the lawyers!
-If you don't believe me, ask any good Family Lawyer, because most of them need your money to pay for their new BMW and to fund their child's college education with your money or travel to Paris or the Cayman Islands with your and your children's money.
+If you don't believe me, ask any good Family Lawyer, because most of them need your money to pay for their new BMW or Tesla and to fund their child's college education with your money or travel to Fiji or the Cayman Islands with your money that you'd rather spend on your kids.
 Also, the courts have no problem taking your money, as their docket is full almost on a daily basis and do you really believe that a government official is going to listen to every problem that you will be presenting especially when they have had a long day listening to adults bicker at each other?
 Laws get interpreted differently in different family courts and more than likely, you and your lawyer have no control over that.
+Good luck with the court mediators.
+Often times, they have a high turnover rate due to management of the job.
+Often times it's legalized gambling..."Roll the dice and take your chances".
 Also, you will notice that soon after you file for divorce, you mailbox will be filled with lawyer mailers who would love your money.